Size expectations Puppy development Teacup myth

 A useful growth check includes appetite, stool quality, energy, coat condition, hydration, and whether your Yorkie feels too thin or too padded for its frame.
 If a dog is gaining but seems unwell, or is small but otherwise bright and developing normally, the next step is not the same in both cases.

 Your vet can help you judge body condition properly, especially in growing puppies where overfeeding and underfeeding can both create problems.
+A Yorkie that feels lean but is full of energy, eating well, and passing normal stools is usually doing fine β€” regardless of where it sits on an internet chart.

 Young Yorkie puppy during early development